json-api/json-api/about/index.md

 Ember Data library and was close to conventions already in wide use by Rails, Django and Node developers.

-The goals of the protocols defined by the Ember Data REST Adapter and JSON API are to balance:
+The goals of the media type is to balance:

-* A generic protocol that can work across a broad set of use cases, including the generally used relationship types
+* A generic media type that can work across a broad set of use cases, including the generally used relationship types
 * Similarity to existing server-side framework practices (and human readability for debugging)
 * Ease of implementation on the server side
 * Ease of implementation on the client side

-This protocol is still a work in progress, and we are extremely open to feedback and proposals for improvement.
+This media type is still a work in progress, and we are extremely open to feedback and proposals for improvement.
 That said, implementation work has already begun, and we value good working systems over perfect vaporware.